Christie Brinkley Flaunts Yoga-Toned Legs, Youthful Beauty At Age 64

 “I am a vegetarian, but an aspiring vegan,” Brinkley told Health.
 “I try not to eat too much animal product.
 My diet is mainly fresh fruit and vegetables, grains, and beans.”

 Brinkley said she doesn’t believe in “acting her age” when it comes to her looks.
-Her approach is, if you’ve got it, flaunt it.
+Her approach is if you’ve got it, flaunt it.

 The Casting Call for @si_swimsuit was really emotional.
 In the two minutes I personally had with each girl I was introduced to all their hopes and dreams, their challenges and fears, their joys and goals.
 Every single amazing sweet soul I met with had you ( yes YOU dear readers!) in mind.. they all had found a way to share their experiences good or bad in a way that would enlighten, improve, or help the readers in some way.
 They were all brave, determined, tenacious, and beautiful and they all deserve to be seen and heard which made our job very very difficult .
 I can’t wait for you all to meet the finalists and I hope all the others voices will still find a place in the magazine or online as their messages will empower you in countless ways!
 And dear sweet @kateupton Congratulations Mom to Be!
 And @katebock @haileyclauson and @yutsai88 ✌????You three iconic beauties are a joy to work with you and @mj_day thank you for including me as @si_swimsuit gives women and men so many reasons to smile! #castingcall #swimsuit #swimweek #miami